DominiquePaul/GrannyMail/README.md

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/release/python-311/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Grandma communication 👵🏼
+# Keep in touch with you grandma via Whatsapp - even if she doesn't have a phone 👵🏼

-GrandmaBot is a whatsapp tool that enables easy communication with people who cannot use whatsapp and prefer pen and paper.
-Share your thoughts via voice message and grandma bot will summarise them as a letter and send it to your loved one by mail.
+WhatsGranny is a whatsapp tool that enables easy communication with people who cannot use whatsapp and prefer pen and paper.
+Share your thoughts via voice message and WhatsGranny will summarise them as a letter and send it to your loved one by mail.

 # About

-GrandmaBot uses the [Twilio](https://www.google.com/search?q=twilio+api+whatsapp) for messaging via whatsapp, [Whisper](https://github.com/openai/whisper) for transcription, and GPT for summarisation.
+WhatsGranny uses the [Twilio](https://www.google.com/search?q=twilio+api+whatsapp) for messaging via whatsapp, [Whisper](https://github.com/openai/whisper) for transcription, and GPT for summarisation.

 # Feature roadmap

 ## Current priority

-- [x] Add database for incoming messages
-- [x] Move to a container based setup
-- [ ] Have a working MVP for a single voice memo
+### Have a working MVP for a single voice memo
+- [ ] Rearrange folder structure
+- [ ] Write tests for the intelligence module
-- [ ] Allow user to select multiple messages
+- [ ] Move to whisper API instead of self-hosting
+- [ ] Ideally only run with one service (no task-queue)

+### Crucial improvements
 - [ ] User can manually change message and send it back for mailing
-- [ ] Add mailing feature

-## Future
+### Future features

-- [ ]
 - [ ] User signup
 - [ ] User can add photos to message
-- [ ] Chat interface so that user can make suggestions to a previous letter draft in a chatgpt like style
 - [ ] Change from pip to poetry
-- [ ] Switch from running whisper locally to using the whisper API (performance speedup)

 - [ ] Configure launch.json file for faster debugging requests (flask app is launched and then another script is called)

-## Future Future

-- [ ] Write flask tests

 # Installation / setup instructions

+## First time instructions

 If you want to run the app yourself then follow these instructions.